website

 Protein Flavours

-Of the 66 different proteins options we researched, we found 17 different flavours ranging from vanilla and chocolate through to exotics like apple & mango.
+Of the 66 different protein options we researched, we found 17 different flavours ranging from vanilla and chocolate through to exotics like apple & mango.

 Of all the flavours we found and no doubt there are even more obscure ones out there, 72% were either vanilla or chocolate with a close split between the two, and 14% were unflavoured or natural.